Research Projects

 4) Participate in recruitment and coordination.

-7) Prepare poster and presentation at conferences.
+7) Prepare posters and present at conferences.

-8) Have some basic data analysis skills (Excel, R, SPSS).
+Students are expected to have some basic data analysis skills (Excel, R, SPSS).
 Programming knowledge (e.g., Python, PsychoPy, JSON) is recommended but not required.

 Project Description